-PROXY SUMMARY 6

-GENERAL PROXY INFORMATION 10

-Information About Solicitation and Voting 10

-Questions and Answers About the Meeting 10

-CORPORATE GOVERNANCE AND DIRECTOR INDEPENDENCE 14

-Corporate Governance Standards 14

-Board Leadership Structure 14

-Our Board of Directors' Role in Risk Oversight 14

-Independence of Directors 14

-Committees of Our Board of Directors 15

-Presiding Director of Non-Employee Director Meetings 16

-Board and Committee Meetings and Attendance 16

-Board Attendance at Annual Stockholders' Meeting 17

-Communication with Directors 17

-Code of Business Conduct and Ethics 18

-NOMINATIONS PROCESS AND DIRECTOR QUALIFICATIONS 19

-Nomination to the Board of Directors 19

-Director Qualifications 19

-PROPOSAL NO. 1 APPROVAL AND ADOPTION OF AMENDMENTS TO OUR CERTIFICATE OF INCORPORATION TO DECLASSIFY THE BOARD AND MAKE OTHER RELATED CHANGES 20

-PROPOSAL NO. 2 ELECTION OF DIRECTORS 21

-Nominees to the Board of Directors 21

-Continuing Directors 23

-Director Compensation 25

-PROPOSAL NO. 3 RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 28

-Principal Accountant Fees and Services 28

-Policy on Audit Committee Pre-Approval of Audit and Permissible Non-Audit Services of Independent Registered Public Accounting Firm 28

-PROPOSAL NO. 4 ADVISORY VOTE TO APPROVE EXECUTIVE COMPENSATION 29

-PROPOSAL NO. 5 ADVISORY VOTE ON FREQUENCY OF ADVISORY VOTE TO APPROVE EXECUTIVE COMPENSATION 30

-PROPOSAL NO. 6 APPROVAL OF AMENDMENTS TO OUR 2010 EQUITY INCENTIVE PLAN 31

-Plan History 31

-Summary of our 2010 Equity Incentive Plan 32

-Summary of Federal Income Tax Consequences Granted Under the 2010 Plan 34

-ERISA Information 35
+PROXY SUMMARY

+GENERAL PROXY INFORMATION

+Information About Solicitation and Voting

+Questions and Answers About the Meeting

+CORPORATE GOVERNANCE AND DIRECTOR INDEPENDENCE

+Corporate Governance Standards

+Board Leadership Structure

+Our Board of Directors' Role in Risk Oversight

+Independence of Directors

+Committees of Our Board of Directors

+Presiding Director of Non-Employee Director Meetings

+Board and Committee Meetings and Attendance

+Board Attendance at Annual Stockholders' Meeting

+Communication with Directors

+Listening to Our Stockholders

+Code of Business Conduct and Ethics

+NOMINATIONS PROCESS AND DIRECTOR QUALIFICATIONS

+Nomination to the Board of Directors

+Director Qualifications

+PROPOSAL NO. 1 APPROVAL AND ADOPTION OF AMENDMENTS TO OUR CERTIFICATE OF INCORPORATION TO DECLASSIFY THE BOARD AND MAKE OTHER RELATED CHANGES

+PROPOSAL NO. 2 ELECTION OF DIRECTORS

+Nominees to the Board of Directors

+Continuing Directors

+Director Compensation

+PROPOSAL NO. 3 RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

+Principal Accountant Fees and Services

+Policy on Audit Committee Pre-Approval of Audit and Permissible Non-Audit Services of Independent Registered Public Accounting Firm

+PROPOSAL NO. 4 ADVISORY VOTE TO APPROVE EXECUTIVE COMPENSATION

+PROPOSAL NO. 5 ADVISORY VOTE ON FREQUENCY OF ADVISORY VOTE TO APPROVE EXECUTIVE COMPENSATION

+PROPOSAL NO. 6 APPROVAL OF AMENDMENTS TO OUR 2010 EQUITY INCENTIVE PLAN

+Plan History

+Summary of our 2010 Equity Incentive Plan

+Summary of Federal Income Tax Consequences Granted Under the 2010 Plan

+ERISA Information

 Accounting Treatment 35

-$\it \Delta$

-Plan Benefits
+Plan Benefits 35

 New Plan Benefits 36

 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT 66

 OUR EXECUTIVE OFFICERS 39

 EXECUTIVE COMPENSATION 40

 Compensation Discussion and Analysis 41

 Compensation Committee Report 54

 Compensation Committee Interlocks and Insider Participation 55

 Executive Compensation Tables 55

 Employment Agreements, Offer Letters and Arrangements 60

-Severance and Change of Control Agreements 60
+Severance and Change of Control Agreements 61

 TRANSACTIONS WITH RELATED PARTIES, FOUNDERS AND CONTROL PERSONS 63

 Review, Approval or Ratification of Transactions with Related Parties 63

 REPORT OF THE AUDIT COMMITTEE 65

 ADDITIONAL INFORMATION 65

 Stockholder Proposals to be Presented at Next Annual Meeting 65

 Section 16(a) Beneficial Ownership Reporting Compliance 65

 Available Information 65

 "Householding" - Stockholders Sharing the Same Last Name and Address 65

 OTHER MATTERS 66